Alfresco/alfresco-java-sdk/alfresco-java-rest-api/alfresco-java-rest-api-lib/generated/alfresco-governance-classification-rest-api/docs/SecurityMarksApi.md

 Gets all the marks in a security group

-Gets all the marks in a security group with id **securityGroupId**.
+Gets all the marks in a security group with id **securityGroupId**.  **Note:** The control of the list size using pagination is currently not supported.

 ### Example
 ```java